 Like it or not, your successor will be the primary steward of your reputation at the company.
 You want her to say, “Wow!
 She left some big shoes to fill.
 If I can do the job half as well as she did, I will be a success!”
 Or, “She left everything in great shape.
 The files were well-organized and I knew the status of every project.
 The transition was seamless.”

 5. Don’t Look for Another Job on Company Time or with Company Email

 In essence, this is stealing.
 Your employer is paying you to work for her.
 Your time—at least during work hours—belongs to her.
 She provides you with an email account to use for company business.
 It doesn’t belong to you.

 Worse, everything you ever send or receive via company email is retained for years—even if you delete it locally.
 This includes complaints about your boss or coworkers, discussions with prospective employers (or competitors), fights with your spouse.
 Everything.

 It can come back to bite you.
 Believe me.

-When I was CEO at Thomas Nelson, we had an executive who left badly.
+In my previous leadership position, we had an executive who left badly.
 Someone suggested he had conspired with a competitor prior to leaving.
 So I had our HR department check the email servers.
-Sure enough.
-They found a mountain of evidence, and the discovery had negative consequences for him and, unfortunately, his family.
+Sure enough, they found a mountain of evidence, and the discovery had negative consequences for him and, unfortunately, his family.